 We still had a lot of baking ingredients left over from the Strawberry Tea, so I just whizzed up all the ingredients (except the raspberries) with the electric whisk.

 Then you pop half into a pre-greased 20cm cake tin, sprinkle over the raspberries, and add the other half.
 Bake at 16o deg.
 C. for about 50 minutes.

 Our oven’s particularly fierce, so I set the timer for 40 minutes.
-At which point the little marshmallow fork I use to test cakes was coming out clean, so I took it out then.
+At which point the little marshmallow fork I use to test cakes was coming out clean.

 A wee dusting of icing sugar and it was good to go.

 Made it on Saturday, and my wife just ate the last piece for breakfast this Monday morning!
 That’s the sign of a good cake!